Ozpyn/Oracle-Cloud-Lesson/readme.md

 ### Networking

 We’ll need to choose a virtual cloud network (VCN).
 Select ‘Create a new virtual cloud network’.
-Then, choose ‘Create a public subnet’ and choose names that are descriptive (You will thank yourself later, for the most part the names cannoot change).
+Then, choose ‘Create a public subnet’ and choose names that are descriptive (You will thank yourself later, for the most part the names cannot change).
 Finally, make sure that ‘Assign a public IPv4 address’ is selected (required to make a connection via ssh).

 ![Networking.](/images/networking.png "Networking")